RecList/reclist/README.rst

 Project updates
 ~~~~~~~~~~~~~~~

-*May 2022*: RecList has been presented at `TheWebConf 2022 <https://arxiv.org/abs/2111.09963>`__; a list of recent talks and presentations
-can be found below.
+*Community Support*: RecList is an open source community project made possible by the support of the awesome folks at `Comet <https://www.comet.ml/site/>` and `Neptune <https://neptune.ai/>`.
+Soon RecList tests will be natively integrated with the MLOps tools you already know and love!

+*June 2022*: We launched a `website <https://reclist.io/>` to collect RecList materials, such as talks and presentations.
 RecList will be featured in the Data Challenge of a top-tier ML conference: *an official announcement will follow*.

 In the last few months, we presented this library to practioners at Tubi, eBay, NVIDIA, BBC and other RecSys companies: we are in the process of collecting our thoughts after all the feedback we received, as we plan a beta release for this package in the next few months - come back often for updates, as we will also open a call for collaboration!